gpheheise/randomstuff/Isomni'hack_TERMS_AND_CONDITIONS.md

 ---

-## 9. Winner Notification
+## 9. Winner Contact and Confirmation Procedure

-The winner will be contacted via the platform used for entry.
+The initially selected winner will be contacted privately via the platform used for entry (e.g., LinkedIn direct message) before any public announcement is made.

-The winner must respond within **48 hours** of notification.

-Failure to respond within 48 hours may result in disqualification and selection of an alternate winner at the Organizer’s sole discretion.
+The selected participant must:

+- Confirm receipt of the message within 48 hours;
+- Confirm that they are able and willing to attend the event;
+- Confirm that they have read and agree to these Terms and Conditions.

+If the selected participant:

+- Does not respond within 48 hours;
+- Declines the prize;
+- Is unable to attend;
+- Fails to confirm agreement to the Terms;
+- Is found to be ineligible;

+then the Organizer reserves the right to disqualify that participant and conduct a new random selection.

+Additional redraws may be conducted as necessary until a confirmed eligible winner is identified.

+Only after confirmation by the selected participant will the winner be publicly announced.

 ---